oracle-livelabs/goldengate/oci-ggs/extracts-replicats/extracts-replicats-23ai.md

     > **Note:** (Optional) Close the SQL Help dialogs.

-4. Enter the following script and then click **Run Statement** to create a credential in ALK:
+4. Enter the following script and then click **Run Script** to create a credential in ALK:

     ```
     <copy>BEGIN